davideferigato/BitView/README.md

 ## 📄 Abstract

 **BitView** presents a two‑digit decimal display (00–99) implemented in Minecraft redstone as a case study in combinational logic design.
-Using truth tables, Karnaugh maps, and Boolean minimization, the circuit reduces gate count by approximately `[TODO: % reduction]` compared to an unoptimized baseline.
+Using truth tables, Karnaugh maps, and Boolean minimization, the circuit reduces gate count by approximately 73.07% compared to an unoptimized baseline.
 The design uses only NOT and OR gates (the only primitives available in redstone) via De Morgan transformations.

 ---